itenium-be/angular-reactive-forms/README.md

 #### User Experience

 - Display errors in a more user friendly way (ex: "Max length of 15 has been exceeded by 3 characters")
-- Translate the options in the Country dropdown when the user selects a different language in the navbar (see NavbarComponent, LanguageService and assets/i18n)
+- Translate the options in the Country dropdown when the user selects a different language in the navbar (see NavbarComponent, LanguageService and assets/i18n, use `| translate` in a Component template to translate an i18n string)

 ### ControlValueAccessor